jsmuster/qq/README.md

 # qq
-QQ is a development platform for building highly modular, maintainable mobile and desktop applications quickly (qq).
+QQ is a development platform for building highly modular, maintainable mobile and desktop applications quickly.

 ## Quickstart